destel/rill/README.md

 ## Testing strategy
 Rill has a test coverage of over 95%, with testing focused on:
 - **Correctness**: ensuring that functions produce accurate results at different levels of concurrency
-- **Concurrency**: confirming that correct number of goroutines are spawned and utilized
+- **Concurrency**: confirming that correct number of goroutines is spawned and utilized
-- **Ordering**: ensuring that ordered versions of the functions preserve the order, while basic versions do not
+- **Ordering**: ensuring that ordered versions of functions preserve the order, while basic versions do not